JoshCheek/mountain_berry_fields/Readme.mountain_berry_fields.md

 If you want it to be a gem, then the strategy needs to be in the file `mountain_berry_fields/test/your_strategy.rb`.
 Mountain Berry Fields will automatically load files at these paths.
-If your strategy is not a gem, and you want to manage loading the file containing its code, then you can ignore this.
+If your strategy is not a gem, then it is up to you to ensure the code defining the strategy is loaded.

 Any strategy can be made accessible to the .mountain_berry_fields file like this:
 `<% test('registering', with: :register_your_strategy){ %>MountainBerryFields::Test::Strategy.register :your_strategy, YourStrategy<%}%>`